jvilleda96/configure-ad/README.md

    ![member of admins](https://github.com/jvilleda96/configure-ad/assets/147073936/862f5880-7766-45db-83fa-f815e7053446)

-5) Now we add the client computer on the network to our new domain but first we have to make sure they're connect to the Domain Controller's DNS server.
-I'm using Azure so I will edit this setting the virtual machine's NIC settings.
+5) Now we can add the client computer ini our network to the new domain but first we have to make sure they connect to the Domain Controller's DNS server.
+I'm using Azure so I will edit this setting in the virtual NIC settings.

    ![DNS SERVER CLIENT](https://github.com/jvilleda96/configure-ad/assets/147073936/a349a148-1509-4b3e-a080-6f3395d67a38)

-   To confirm you're connected to the DC's DNS server go into the command prompt and type in "ipconfig /all" and make sure the DNS server is the same address as you DC's.
+   To confirm you're connected to the DC's DNS server go into the command prompt and type in "ipconfig /all" and make sure the DNS server is the same address as your DC's private IP address,  in this case it's "10.0.0.4".

    ![CLIENT DNS CONFIRMATION](https://github.com/jvilleda96/configure-ad/assets/147073936/12fd2c63-f4ea-4fb3-96a6-8e9240d0513f)